-- 1. We have audited the consolidated financial statements of One United Properties S.A. and its subsidiaries (the Group), with registered office in Bucharest District 1, MAXIM GORKI 20, identified by unique tax registration code 22767862, which comprise the consolidated statement of financial position as at December 31, 2022, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and notes to the consolidated financial statements. - 2.
-The consolidated financial statements as at December 31, 2022 are identified as follows:
+- 1. We have audited the consolidated financial statements of One United Properties S.A. and its subsidiaries ("the Group"), with registered office in Bucharest District 1, MAXIM GORKI 20, identified by unique tax registration code 22767862, which comprise the consolidated statement of financial position as at December 31, 2023, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information. - 2.
+The consolidated financial statements as at December 31, 2023 are identified as follows:

-٠ Net assets / Equity RON 2,531,326,688 ٠ Net profit for the financial year RON 502,477,465
+• Net assets / Equity RON 2,862,928,546 • Net profit for the financial year RON 449,618,530

-3. In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2022, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with Ministry of Public Finance Order no. 2844/2016, with subsequent amendments for the approval of accounting regulations conforming with International Financial Reporting Standards as adopted by EUs.
+3. In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with Ministry of Public Finance Order no. 2844/2016 for the approval of accounting regulations conforming with International Financial Reporting Standards as adopted by EU, with subsequent amendments.